ipfs-force-community/go-fvm-sdk/specs/quickstart.md

   ],
   "contracts":[
     {
-      "name": "counter",                  #test name
+      "name": "counter",                  # test name
-      "binary": "../gofvm-counter.wasm",  #test binary path that generate by compile step "constructor": "",                  #contructor parameters
+      "binary": "../gofvm-counter.wasm",  # Path to the binary that is generated during compile step "constructor": "",                  # contructor parameters
       "cases": [
-        {                                 #execute specify method that defined in actor "name": "increase",             #test name
+        {                                 # execute specify method that defined in actor "name": "increase",             # test name
-          "method_num": 2,                #which method to run in actor "params":"1832"                 #actor method parameter
+          "method_num": 2,                # which actor method to run
+          "params": "1832"                # actor method parameter
-          "send_from":0,                  #caller of this test message
+          "send_from": 0,                 # caller of this test message
-          "expect_code":0,                #expect code if fail
+          "expect_code": 0,               # expect code if fail
-          "expect_message":"",            #expect message if fail
+          "expect_message": "",           # expect message if fail
-          "return_data":"",               #check return_data if any
+          "return_data": "",              # check return_data if any
         },
       ]
     }